BloomTech-Labs/PT17_cityspire-b-ios/LabsPT17.About.md

 Another approach could be to restructure the app so that the LoginVC presents modally on top of the HomeScreenVC, and is dismissed upon successful sign in.
 We did not implement this because we were advised to avoid any unnecessary refactoring.

+## Settings Screen

+The Settings Screen was our idea for how to collect thresholds from the user in order to recalculate the livability scores based on the user's preferences.
+The Livability endpoint that exists in the DS api was created prior to our Labs unit, and did not have sufficient documentation for us to use it.
+At this time, the settings are able to be saved in User Defaults, but they are not used in any algorithm to modify livability scores.

 ## Networking & Mock Data

 ### Mock Data